rohankangale2011/react-webpack2--starter/README.md

 <h3>Note</h3>
 CSS been implemented in 2 ways: one using style property and other using an external scss file.
-You can prefer the your way of applying styles in your application
+You can prefer your way of applying styles (choose either or them)in your application